 Social Studies The goal of the Social Studies program is to help the children increase their understanding of the social environment and its many aspects, to enlarge their view of the world and the ways in which we relate to each other.
 The issues involved can spring from the child's own experiences.
 Through the program the children become aware of themselves and then graduate to family structure, community life and occupations.
 They learn about people of other countries as well.
-Worksheets, maps, globes and audio-visual materials are used in our social studies program to expand their knowledge of the world at large.
+Worksheets, maps, globes, audio-visual materials and trips are used in our social studies program to expand their knowledge of the world at large.

 Science The Science curriculum focuses on the environment and our relationship to it.
 Hands-on experiences and observation are emphasized as the children develop skills in gathering, recording and interpreting information.
 An understanding of cause and effect is fostered by the study of nature-e.g., weather, seasons, plants and animals.
 Children learn to take care of themselves through nutrition and health, and their world through a clean, safe environment.

 Art Young children possess a rich store of creative resources.
 In helping them to progress on each level of skill development, it is the aim of the art program for Kindergarten to give children the means to access these resources.
 Focus is upon cutting, picture building, working with lines and shapes and color mixing.
-The children are introduced to mediums such as collage, printmaking, painting with tempera, watercolor and oil pastels.
-They will also be using different materials such as cardboard, paper and fabric.
-The Art Program has been modified this year due to COVID-19.
+The children are introduced to mediums such as, papier-mâché, collage and printmaking.
+Projects may include the making of puppets, papier-mâché creations, weaving and mono-prints.

 Music The Music Program in Kindergarten is designed to keep the children actively engaged in all aspects of musical expression.
 There is an emphasis on individual and collective singing.
 The many songs are chosen for their musical beauty and diverse appeal.
 Musical concepts, especially rhythmic notation, are introduced in Kindergarten through games and activities.
 Orff instruments are added to songs and movement pieces.
 New skills are reinforced and each child's natural ability in music is developed.
-The Music Program has been modified this year due to COVID-19.
-There will be no singing.
-Please see the new Performing Arts Program curriculum at the back of this book.